iambilalriaz/react-wasted-renders/README.md

 There are three tips to avoid wasted renders:

-### 1. React.memo
+### **React.memo**

 React.memo is a higher order function.
 We should wrap our child component to avoid getting rendered again and again even with same props.
 React.memo will memoize the result.

-### 2. useMemo
+### **useMemo**

 This hook returns memoized value.
 We give it a function and an array of dependencies. useMemo will only execute the given function when one of dependencies changes.

-### 3. useCallback
+### **useCallback**

 This hook return memoized callback.
 We pass an inline callback function and an array of dependencies to it. useMemo will return return a memoized callback when one of given dependencies changes.

 ## Running the Project